Kacapi: Functions

 The Kacapi indung leads the accompaniment by providing intros, bridges, and interludes, as well as determining the tempo.
 For this purpose, a large kacapi with 18 or 20 strings is used.

 The Kacapi rincik enriches the accompaniment by filling in inter-note spaces with higher frequencies, especially in fixed metered songs as in the kacapi suling or Sekar Panambih.
 For this purpose, a smaller kacapi with ~15 strings is used.

 Tuning and notation

-Kacapi uses degung notation.
-It is a subset of the pelog heptachordal system.
+Kacapi uses various scales, such as Saléndro, Degung, Madenda, and its derived transpositions.
+Wisaya nad Mandalungan are playable if the suling has additional holes.
 See the following table.

-The note range, from the lowest to the highest frequency is:
+The note range, from the lowest to the highest frequency in Degung scale is:

 The kacapi is tuned to match the 60 cm length suling tones.
 With this length, an approximation for the tuning compared to western scale is:

 The following picture applies the above-mentioned tuning and notation.